pxnov/bdfd-loops/README.md

 ## Disclaimer

-This implementation should be used in accordance with Discord's Terms of Service and BDFD's TOS and applicable platform policies.
+This implementation should be used in accordance with [Discord's Terms](https://discord.com/terms) and [BDFD's Terms](https://botdesignerdiscord.com/tos)